jiangmiao/auto-pairs/README.md

 Fly Mode
 --------

-    Fly Mode will always force closed-pair jumping instead of inserting. only for ")", "}", "]" If jumps in mistake, could use AutoPairsBackInsert(Default Key: <M-b>) to jump back and insert closed pair. the most situation maybe want to insert single closed pair in the string, eg ")"
+Fly Mode will always force closed-pair jumping instead of inserting. only for ")", "}", "]"

+If jumps in mistake, could use AutoPairsBackInsert(Default Key: <M-b>) to jump back and insert closed pair.

+the most situation maybe want to insert single closed pair in the string, eg ")"

+Fly Mode is DISABLED by default.

+add **let g:AutoPairsFlyMode = 1** .vimrc to turn it on

 Default Options:

-        let g:AutoPairsFlyMode = 1
+    let g:AutoPairsFlyMode = 0
     let g:AutoPairsShortcutBackInsert = '<M-b>'

 Shortcuts
 ---------